5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 * Jailbroken iPhone users: You can retrieve using [this script](https://www.mgp25.com/utilidadiPhone/).
 * Rooted Android phones can use the [following APK](https://github.com/venomous0x/WhatsAPI/issues/983) to retrieve the secret.

+In order to retrieve the scecret you need to follow these steps:

+* Insert your (new) secondary SIM card in your phone and boot it up.
+* Re-install Whatsapp on your phone and activate it using the new phonenumber.
+* Use either the APK (Android) or the script (iPhone) to retrieve the WhatsApp secret.
 Write this secret down, which is required later.
+* Insert your normal SIM card and repeat step 2 and 3.

 ## Installation